Braxton Berrios

-Braxton Berrios (born October 6, 1995) is an American football wide receiver for the Miami Dolphins of the National Football League (NFL).
-He played college football at Miami (FL).
-He was a star athlete at Leesville Road High School in Raleigh, North Carolina where he played quarterback.
-He was drafted by the New England Patriots in the sixth round of the 2018 NFL Draft.
+Braxton Berrios (born October 6, 1995) is an American professional football wide receiver and return specialist for the Houston Texans of the National Football League (NFL).
+He played college football for the Miami Hurricanes.
+He was a star athlete at Leesville Road High School in Raleigh, North Carolina, where he played quarterback and wide receiver.
+He was selected by the New England Patriots in the sixth round of the 2018 NFL draft.

 College career

-Berrios is from Leesville Road, Raleigh, North Carolina.
-A four-star wide receiver, he committed to Miami over Ohio State, Clemson, Oregon and many other Power 5 schools.
+Berrios attended Leesville Road High School in Raleigh, North Carolina.
+A four-star wide receiver, he committed to the Miami Hurricanes over Ohio State, Clemson, Oregon, and other Power 5 schools.
 Berrios played as a true freshman, finishing the season with 21 catches for 232 yards and 3 touchdowns.
 In 2017, Berrios caught two touchdown passes against Florida State to help beat the Seminoles for the first time since 2009.